-Since the news of his prop gun shooting on the set of his upcoming movie, Rust, fans have wondered if Alec Baldwin will be charged for the death of his cinematographer, Halyna Hutchins, who was killed after Baldwin fatally shot her with a prop gun that had an accidental live round in it.
+Since the news of his prop gun shooting on the set of his upcoming movie, Rust, fans have wondered if Alec Baldwin will be charged with causing the death of his cinematographer, Halyna Hutchins, who was killed after Baldwin shot her with a prop gun that had an accidental live round in it.

 “During the initial investigation, it was determined that actor/producer Alec Baldwin was the person that fired the weapon,” Mendoza said during the press conference.
 “We identified two other people who handled and or inspected the loaded firearm prior to Baldwin firing the weapon.
 These two individuals are armorer Hannah Gutierrez-Reed and assistant director David Halls.
 All three individuals have been cooperative in the investigation and have provided statements.”